LanJian/Surreal/README.md

 * Harsh Mediterranean sunlight and harsh shadows
 * Strange juxaposition of objects

-The resulting world features a vast space to walk around in, floating spheres, a day/night cycle, and a bleeding venus.
+The resulting world features a vast space to walk around in, floating spheres, a day/night cycle, and a bleeding Venus.

 ### Features